Product information Eleutherococcus tincture

 |Or according to your therapist's prescription.|

-In children, adjust the dosage downwards (in relation to body weight).
+For children, adjust the dosage downwards (in relation to body weight).
 Do not exceed the recommended maximum daily dose.
-Siberian ginseng gives no side effects.
+Siberian ginseng has no side effects.

 Duration of the treatment

-Take 30 to 60 days and then take a break for 2 to 3 weeks.
+Take 30 to 60 days and then take a break for 2 or 3 weeks.

 Composition and orgin

 Siberian ginseng.
 Latin name: Eleutherococcus senticosus.